oliverlowbob/6.sem_web_dev_eksamen/README.md

 After running the Apache server, you'll be able to enter the application via the url: 'http://localhost/*Folder-name*/views/login.php'.
 For example, if your root folder is named music, the url will be: 'http://localhost/music/views/login.php'.

 ## API Endpoints
 For the next part, we assume the root name of the application folder is music, meaning we'll be using the url 'http://localhost/music/' as the base url for the API endpoints.
-For example, getting a track by track id, will work using the following url: http://localhost/music/tracks/{id}
+For example, getting a track by track id, will work using the following url: http://localhost/music/tracks/{id} <br/>
 All actions, except the login endpoint, requires you to be logged in.
 Some requires you to be logged in as admin.
-If admin login is requires, it is specified.
+If admin login is requires, it is specified. <br/>
+Trying to access non-existing endpoints will result in 404.

 ### GET Endpoints
 All endpoints return information in JSON format. <br/>